dereuromark/cakephp-tinyauth/docs/AuthenticationPlugin.md

 - ForbiddenCakeRedirect: Allows an `unauthorizedMessage` to be set as error flash message.

+You can, of course, stick to the official ones, as well.

 Now let's set up `getAuthenticationService()` and make sure to load all needed Authenticators, e.g.: